Home > Companies > Whop

 Business Model

 Whop operates a two-tiered marketplace with dramatically different economics: a base 3% fee for direct customer purchases through creator-owned links, and a premium 30% fee for sales generated through the platform's "Discover" marketplace.
-In May 2025, Whop eliminated the 30% marketplace fee entirely, reducing it to 0% and making marketplace approval instant.
+Whop has since eliminated the 30% marketplace fee entirely, reducing it to 0% and making marketplace approval instant.
 This structural shift prioritizes GMV growth and creator acquisition over immediate marketplace revenue, fundamentally changing the platform's monetization calculus.

 Beyond the core transaction fees, Whop operates a layered fee structure that captures revenue at multiple touchpoints.
-Whop's payments infrastructure has evolved beyond a "Stripe Connect wrapper" to proprietary systems with multi-PSP smart routing (announced October 2025).
+Whop's payments infrastructure has evolved beyond a "Stripe Connect wrapper" to proprietary systems with multi-PSP smart routing, supporting 100+ payment methods across 195+ countries, 241+ territories, and 135+ currencies with local acquiring in the US, EU, Canada, Australia, and the UK.
 Card processing fees are 2.7% + $0.30 domestically (enterprise rates as low as 2.5% + $0.30), with additional charges of +1.5% for international cards and +1% for currency conversion.
 Optional orchestration adds 0.8% per transaction but claims to boost revenue by ~6%.
 Other fees include financing (15% per successful BNPL transaction), fraud prevention ($0.07 per transaction), disputes ($15-29), and various payout options ranging from $2.50 for next-day ACH to 5% + $1 for instant crypto or Venmo withdrawals.
+The BNPL offering has expanded to 10 financing partners with provider limits reaching $42,750 and terms up to 5 years.

 Whop follows a B2B2C model, providing infrastructure to creators who then sell to end consumers.
 While positioning itself as a general digital marketplace, Whop's growth has been significantly driven by controversial but lucrative verticals like sports betting picks, crypto trading signals, and other "make money" schemes that promise quick profits – areas that typically command higher prices and attract highly engaged users.

-Whop operates a platform-wide Affiliate program that has scaled to over 30,000 active affiliates (launched October 2025, reached 30,000 by December 2025), paying default 30% recurring commissions on referred whop purchases, with a Partners track offering 4% commissions on sales from referred new sellers.
-The Affiliate Marketplace and revamped dashboard (launched December 2025) formalized affiliate discovery and performance tracking, making the referral economy a core growth lever.
+Whop operates a platform-wide Affiliate program that has scaled to over 30,000 active affiliates, paying default 30% recurring commissions on referred whop purchases, with a Partners track offering 4% commissions on sales from referred new sellers.
 These additions transform individual users into distribution nodes, multiplying reach without direct marketing spend.

-Whop has begun positioning its payments infrastructure as an external service for other platforms.
-As micro1's official global payouts partner (announced December 2025), Whop enables instant payouts via Venmo, PayPal, stablecoins, and local bank transfers in 170+ countries.
-This partnership also opened micro1 to Whop's 15M users, signaling a partner-led distribution channel layered on top of its core business.
+Whop has extended its payments stack into a standalone external product through the Whop Payments Network, serving 27,000+ businesses across 187+ countries.
+As micro1's official global payouts partner, Whop enables instant payouts via Venmo, PayPal, stablecoins, and local bank transfers in 170+ countries, and the micro1 partnership opened Whop to 15M users as an additional distribution channel.

 Competition